 Type: | General |

-Size/Qty.: | 1 lbs |
+Size/Qty.: | 1 lb |

-We’ve made it to the second best salt.
-The Finish is a company that makes some of the best dishwasher pods and tablets in the industry.
+We’ve made it to the second-best.
+The finish is a company that makes some of the best dishwasher pods and tablets in the industry.
+When you consider the quality of their dishwasher pods and tablets, it’s no surprise that they rank in the top two of this list.

-The Finish salt is the perfect size and coarseness that you need to treat your dishwasher water.
-It dissolves quickly and delivers a performance that is almost unmatched by others.
-The finish is the perfect solution to water spots and limescale buildup.
-It might cost a few extra bucks than others, but it’s worth it.
+Finish dishwasher salt is the perfect size and coarseness to treat your dishwasher water and is compatible with all Bosch 800 Plus and ADA (SGE) dishwashers.
+It dissolves quickly and delivers unmatched performance against water spots and limescale buildup.
+It may cost a few extra bucks than other choices, but it’s worth it.

 1. Miele Care Collection Dishwasher Reactivation Salt